Genomon-Project/paplot-doc/command.rst

 3. Options
 ------------------------

-You can change the following items as options.
+You can add the following optional arguments.

 --config_file        Path to the configuration file.
-If not specified, then use default file.
+If not specified, then the default file is used.
 --title              Title of the graph.
---ellipsis           Abbreviated name of the graph.
-It is used for the graph file name. (ex, graph_**ca**.html) It is convenient to set it when outputting multiple files to the same directory.
+--ellipsis           Abbreviated name of the graph used for file names (e.g., graph_**ca**.html).
+Might be convenient when outputting multiple files to the same directory.
 --overview           Outline of the graph (displayed in the index.html file).
---remarks            Text shown in the remark section of the index.html file (The default value is set at ([style] remarks) in the setting file.
+--remarks            Text shown in the remark section of the index.html file (the default value is set at ([style] remarks) in the configuration file.

 The default values are as follows.